A Generalized Theory for Optical Cooling of a Trapped Atom with Spin: Sub-doppler cooling with spin

 \subsection{\texorpdfstring{$\Lambda$}{Lambda}-GM and EIT Cooling}

-The simple models reveal a crucial insight: lower populations are achieved when pumping to darker states.
-Gray molasses (GM) cooling generates dark states through angular momentum selection rules.
-Electromagnetically induced transparency (EIT) cooling and $\Lambda$-type gray molasses ($\Lambda$-GM) create additional dark states by incorporating multiple ground-states addressed with a second laser frequency in an EIT configuration, as illustrated in Fig.~\ref{fig:EIT}(a).
-These dark states arise from the interference of two lasers coupling the ground-states to a common excited state.
+Gray molasses (GM) cooling generates dark states through optical angular momentum selection rules, for example the $m_F=0$ to $m_F'=0$ state is dark for $F'=F$. {Electromagnetically induced transparency (EIT) cooling and $\Lambda$-type gray molasses ($\Lambda$-GM) create dark states by creating superpositions of multiple ground states in an EIT configuration that are dark to the scattering.
+The second set of ground states are addressed with a second coherent laser, as illustrated in Fig.~\ref{fig:EIT}(a). } These dark states can be viewed as arising from the interference of the two lasers coupling the ground states to a common excited state.

-Historically, the term ``EIT cooling" has been primarily associated with trapped ions~\cite{roos2000experimental, Lin2013Sympathetic}, where the two ground-states are typically different Zeeman sublevels.
-In contrast, ``$\Lambda$-GM" is commonly used in the context of neutral atoms~\cite{Brown2019Gray, huang2022gray}, where the two ground-states belong to different hyperfine manifolds of the ground-state.
+Historically, the term ``EIT cooling" has been primarily associated with trapped ions~\cite{roos2000experimental, Lin2013Sympathetic}, where the two ground states are typically different Zeeman sublevels.
+In contrast, ``$\Lambda$-GM" is commonly used in the context of neutral atoms~\cite{Brown2019Gray, huang2022gray, blodgett2023imaging}, where the two ground states belong to different hyperfine manifolds of the ground state. {$\Lambda$-GM modifies conventional GM with a second coherent laser to address the different hyperfine states, creating dark states with multiple spin states.
+EIT cooling often instead refers to optical pumping to a single spin state and only using two ground spin states. }

-Cooling to the motional ground-state using EIT has been theoretically predicted and achieved experimentally in $Ca^{+}$ ion using Zeeman sublevels of the D1 line~\cite{Giovanna2000Ground, roos2000experimental}. $\Lambda$-enhanced GM cooling on the other hand is proven effective not only for bound atoms \cite{blodgett2023imaging} but also for cooling and imaging molecules in optical traps~\cite{cheuk2018lambda}.
+Cooling to the motional ground state using EIT has been theoretically predicted and achieved experimentally in $\text{Ca}$ ion using Zeeman sublevels of the D1 line~\cite{Giovanna2000Ground, roos2000experimental}. $\Lambda$-enhanced GM cooling on the other hand is proven effective not only for bound atoms \cite{blodgett2023imaging} but also for cooling and imaging molecules in optical traps~\cite{cheuk2018lambda}.

+{To model $\Lambda$-GM or EIT cooling, we use the standard EIT formalism, for example in Ref.~\cite{steck}, to transform the system to the bright and dark basis.
+Then we apply the formalism from this paper to show that it produces similar position dependent and independent operators as in the spin cooling model.
+We will then discuss the fundamental limits of this type of cooling.}

-EIT addresses two ground-states $|g_1 \rangle$ and $|g_2 \rangle$ with two different Rabi frequencies $\Omega_1$ and $\Omega_2$.
-These two states are typically from different hyperfine ground-states.
-Each ground-state is addressed by a laser frequency to a single excited state with corresponding detunings $\Delta_1$ and $\Delta_2$.
+EIT addresses two ground states $|g_1 \rangle$ and $|g_2 \rangle$ with two different Rabi frequencies $\Omega_1$ and $\Omega_2$, as shown in Fig.~\ref{fig:EIT}(a).
+These two states are typically from different hyperfine ground states.
+Each ground state is addressed by a laser frequency to a single excited state with corresponding detunings $\Delta_1$ and $\Delta_2$.
 The Hamiltonian is written with $g_1$ in the rotating frame of laser one and $g_2$ in the rotating frame of laser two,